meteor/meteor/docs/rules/pubsub.md

 ## Limitations

-The `Meteor.isServer` and `Meteor.isClient` checks must happen in `if`-conditions with exactly one condition.
+- `Meteor.isServer` and `Meteor.isClient` checks must happen in `if`-conditions with exactly one condition.
+- Usage of methods and properties available through the context of publication functions is not verified

 ## Further Reading